smolyi/MotifNet/README.md

 RPC-Server
 ==========
-The RPC-server is a processes that constently run on the server, communicates with the database and stores user-data on the server's memory for fast queries.
+The RPC-server is a processes that constently run on the server, communicates with the MySQL database and stores user-data on the server's memory for fast queries.

 RemoteFanmodServer
 ==================